dgunruh/PairFinder/pairfinder/src/index.md

 Given an even number of particles, this module is able to find groups of the closest possible pairs.

+The goal of this implementation is to solve for the global minimum of the summed distance in between particle pairs for 100 particles in fewer than 30 seconds.

 ## Example

 This is an example for 6 particles in 2 dimensions using the greedy graph approach (recommennded).